 - collate and promulgate security-related information

-- provide a methodology for security assessments so as to have in place plans and procedures to react to changing security levels
+- provide a methodology for security assessments so as to have in place plans and procedures to react to changing security levels.

 The ISPS Code applies to ships on international voyages (including passenger ships, cargo ships of 500 GT and upwards, and mobile offshore drilling units) and the port facilities serving such ships.

-Ports of Jersey has fully adopted the ISPS code.
+We have fully adopted the ISPS code.
 It is headed by the Port Security Officer (the Harbour Master), and designated Port Facility Security Officers (PFSOs).
 Procedures and strategies are in place to cover all risks and eventualities.

 You should only enter a restricted area if you have permission to do so.